Azure/azure-powershell/src/Websites/Websites.Autorest/docs/Get-AzStaticWebAppBuild.md

 ```

 ## DESCRIPTION
-Description for Gets all static site builds for a particular static site.
+Description for Gets the details of a static site build.

 ## EXAMPLES